 As a homeowner, you can change paint colors, upgrade appliances, and install hardwood floors.
 But you can never replace the view from your living room window.
 Nor can future homebuyers, which is why you must have an exposure that speaks positively for itself.

 Is the renovation to your taste?Is the renovation to your taste?

 Do you love the apartment, or do you like it for what it could be?
 Either is fine, but if it’s not move-in ready, it’s worth getting an estimate for how much a renovation will cost.
 Be wary, though.
 Renovating an apartment you love is one thing.
 But keep in mind that your residence is an asset you might one day want to sell.
 It’s essential to renovate to help the property appreciate over time and hold resale value.
 Any renovations will wish to appeal to someone else’s style down the line.

 Are the rooms the right size, or are they going to drive you crazy in about two weeks?
 What about the bathroom and kitchen?
 Are they well suited to your lifestyle?
 Generally speaking, a kitchen or bath will make or break your apartment.
 As such, you’ll need to be happy with the dimensions from the start.
 If you’re not satisfied with their sizes, then you’ll need a plan to expand them.
 If that’s the case, get a quote before you sign the contract.

 Any living space you wish was a little larger but can be managed will mean resale problems.
-If a bedroom is too small and cannot be enlarged, it will negatively impact your apartment’s resale value.
+For example, if a bedroom is too small and cannot be enlarged, it will negatively impact your apartment’s resale value.

 Are the appliances new?Are the appliances new?